filakhtov/gentoo-use-docs/net-fs/samba.md

 This flag should only be enabled if there is a need to use printers provided by Novell iPrint printing server.

+### json
+Pass the `--with-json` option to the WAF configure script.
+Use the `libjansson` library to enable support for JSON (JavaScript Object Notation) format, required for using samba in AD DC mode (Active Directory Domain Controller).
+Also provide an ability to generate audit logs in JSON format.

+It is safe to disable the flag.

 ### ldap
 Pass a `--with-ldap` option to a WAF configure script.
 Provide an ability to use a LDAP directory to provide an authentication layer in addition to containing the user, group, and machine account information.
 Build and install various `smbldap-*` utilities, e.g. `smbldap-groupadd`, `smbldap-useradd`, `smbldap-passwd`, `smbldap-userinfo` and others.